Thomas van den Houten

-Thomas van den Houten (born 20 July 1990) is a Dutch former professional footballer player who played as a left back.
+Thomas van den Houten (born 20 July 1990) is a Dutch former professional football player who played as a left back.

 Club career

 He made his professional debut in the Eerste Divisie for SC Telstar on 10 August 2015 in a game against RKC Waalwijk.

 On 6 January 2020, van den Houten signed a deal with SV Spakenburg until June 2021.
 In March 2021, he announced his retirement from football.